SusannaGreen/gwtuna/README.md

 # GWtuna
-Fast Gravitational-Wave Serach: Trawling through the data to find gravitational waves (or fish)!
+Trawling through the data to find gravitational Waves (or fish) with Optuna and JAX!